What Is Your Skin’s Moisture Barrier? Plus, How to Repair ItOctober 23, 2023

 How to Tell If Your Skin Barrier Is Damaged

-If your skin barrier is compromised, you can experience a plethora of unwanted side effects.
-“Signs of damage to the skin barrier include increased sensitivity such as itching, redness, irritation, breakouts, dryness, tightness, rashes and broken capillaries,” Dr. Eyde says.
+If your skin barrier is compromised, you can experience a variety of unwanted side effects.
+“Signs of damage to the skin barrier include increased sensitivity such as itching, redness, irritation, breakouts, dryness, tightness, rashes and broken capillaries,” says Dr. Eyde.
 Additionally, it may be more difficult for your skin to heal itself from these side effects.

 How to Repair a Damaged Skin Barrier